 - Location: Near Thorpe Thewles - Mineral Planning Authority: Stockton-on-Tees Borough Council - Mineral extracted: permitted for sand and gravel extraction - Planning status: Planning permission was originally granted for the extraction of sand and gravel, over 31ha, at Stockton Quarry by the former Cleveland County Council in August 1991 (Application ref: CS/2221/90).
 This permission has been varied a number of times, including to allow an extension of time for completion and the recycling of construction waste at the site.
 Application 01/1128/P granted permission for the period of time for completion to be extended until 27 July 2015.
 A planning application (15/1860/VARY) was submitted in July 2015, which seeks to further extend the period for completion until 27 July 2018.
-This application has yet to be determined. - Expiry date for extraction based on current planning permission: 27 July2015 - Relevant environment designations: None.
+The application is held in abeyance whilst the applicants carry out further testing/feasibility work to see if the quarry is viable. - Expiry date for extraction based on current planning permission: 27 July2015 - Relevant environment designations: None.
 The southern area of the site is adjacent to but not within a Local Wildlife Site.